clockworkengineer/NewtonianCosmos/readme.md

 # Task object #

-A task object that is created to be a simply file copier is outlined below
+A task object that is created to be a simple file copier is outlined below